MicrosoftDocs/sql-docs/docs/analysis-services/tabular-models/as-calculation-groups.md

 In this example, a daily average calculation is defined.
 Calculations such as average barrels of oil per day are common in oil-and-gas applications.
 Other common business examples include store sales average in retail.

 While such calculations are calculated independently of time-intelligence calculations, there may well be a requirement to combine them.
-For example, a user might want to see barrels of oil per day YTD to view the daily-oil rate from the beginning of the year to the current date.
+For example, a user might want to see barrels of oil per day YTD to view the daily oil rate from the beginning of the year to the current date.
 In this scenario, precedence should be set for calculation items.

 ### Averages example